 “Six of the towns you give the Levites will be CITIES OF REFUGE…” Numbers 35:6 NLT.
 The next verse says, “Select some towns to be your cities of refuge, to which a person who has killed someone accidentally may flee.”
-Numbers 35:11 NIV.
+Numbers 35:11.

-So imagine that you have a son who is working all day in the hot sun, and he accidently lifts a huge stone and places it on a cart of some sort and it rolls off and kills a man.
+Imagine you have a son who is working all day in the hot sun, and he accidentally lifts a huge stone and places it on a cart of some sort and it rolls off and kills a man, or he accidentally falls into another man who falls off a cliff.
 The law (Torah) stated they must stone him to death.
 Therefore, HaShem placed these cities of refuge where the men could go flee from those pursuing them.
-They would be given a trial and they would be placed before a judge and a verdict would be given on their innocence or their guilt.
+They would be given a trial, and they would be placed before a judge and a verdict would be given on their innocence or their guilt.

-Back then it was an eye for an eye and a tooth for a tooth.
 His blood had to be shed to pay for the blood of the one who died.
 Can you imagine?
-If the one accused of murder left the city of refuge, he was AN OPEN TARGET to be murdered.
-Only under the COVERING of the High Priest was he safe.
+If the one accused of murder left the city of refuge, he was an open target.
+Only under the covering of the High Priest, was he safe.

 Did you catch that?
-Yes, when the High Priest died, the person accused of murder could return to their family, and so it is said in the Talmud that the mothers of the high priest would BRING GIFTS, care packages, and bribes to the slayers so that they would not pray for their sons to die.
-OH MY!
-Jesus- Yeshua gave his blood, his very life, so you and I can live.
+Yes, when the High Priest died, the person accused of murder could return to their family, and so it is said in the Talmud that the mothers of the high priest would bring gifts, care packages, and bribes to the slayers, so they would not pray for their sons to die.
+Oh, my!
+Yeshua gave his blood, His very life, so you and I can live.
 “So then, since we have a great High Priest who has entered heaven, Jesus the Son of God, let us hold firmly to what we believe.”
-Hebrews 4:14 NLT.
+Hebrews 4:14.

 To these cities of refuge, man-slayers might flee and be safe until they had a fair trial.
-If acquitted from the charge, they were protected from the avenger of blood; yet they must continue within the bounds of the city until the death of the high priest.
+If acquitted of the charge, they were protected from the avenger of blood; yet they must continue within the bounds of the city until the death of the High Priest.
 Thus we are reminded that the death of the great High Priest is the only means whereby sins are pardoned, and sinners set at liberty.